 If medical problems are found, the first thing to do is to treat the underlying condition.
 But if no medical reasons are discovered to explain the behavior, then, unfortunately, in a dog that's advanced in age, the diagnosis will likely be dementia.

 The symptoms of dementia in senior dogs are similar to the symptoms experienced by some people: confusion, disorientation, and disruption of sleep habits.
 Urinating and defecating in inappropriate spots are among the first signs; you may also notice your dog seeming to forget everyday things such as the location of its food bowl.

 It can be heartbreaking to watch, but a dog with dementia may seem listless and uninterested in playtime and may become withdrawn and less enthusiastic about interacting with familiar family members.

 While there's no "cure" for canine dementia and there is little you can do to prevent it, it does not mean your dog's golden years will be miserable.
 There are medications such as Anipryl and a variety of nutraceuticals (pharmaceutical-grade nutritional supplements) that can potentially help with the symptoms of dementia by reducing the pace of cognitive decline.

 Creating and sticking to routines with your dog will be more important than ever.
 Take it for walks on a regular schedule (exercise is crucial) and try to avoid leaving it alone for extended periods of time so it doesn't become anxious.

 Your visit to the vet will go more smoothly if you are aware of the possible questions the doctor will ask.
 You may want to write down the answers to these questions ahead of time so you are prepared.

-- Is the dog aware of what he's doing, or is the poop just falling out of him?
+- Is the dog aware of what it's doing, or is it unable to control its elimination?
 The latter is fecal incontinence.

-- Does the dog know the difference between pooping inside and out but he just can't hold it in?
-The latter can indicate gastrointestinal or metabolic disease.
+- Does the dog know it's not supposed to be defecating inside but just can't hold it in?
+That may indicate gastrointestinal or metabolic disease.